cgscommunity/GMChallenge/README_Challenge01.md

 You will have two weeks to complete this challenge.
 All challenges must be submitted by **Sunday, November 7th**.

 ## How to Submit:
-Record a video playthrough of your challenge and post it on the #open_session-programming channel by the due date.
+Record a video playthrough of your challenge, name it **Challenge001_YourName**, and post it on the #open_session-programming channel by the due date.

 ## Project Organization:
 The Project is organized by Challenge Assets and Global Assets.
 Challenge Assets are anything related to that specific challenge (Meshes, Blueprints, Audio, Materials, etc).
 Global Assets are anything that will be used in multiple challenges, most notably the character and their animations, blueprints, materials, etc.